The World Unseen: Reception

-Critics
+Critical response

+On review aggregator Rotten Tomatoes, 30% of 27 reviews for the film are positive, with an average score of 4.5/10.
 The film was positively reviewed by the gay and lesbian media, with AfterEllen calling it "one of the best-conceived queer films of the past year – a sincere, beautifully realized vision of love and resistance in an intolerant world."
-On Rotten Tomatoes the film has a 30% rotten rating from 27 reviews, with an average score of 4.5/10.
+However, many reviewers criticized the acting and directing of the film.
+Kirk Honeycutt of The Hollywood Reporter called the film "lifeless" and said that the "scenes are staged awkwardly and actors look generally uncomfortable."